Skip to content

 Read physics data, apply forces, and react to collisions - all configurable in the Inspector.

 Jungle.Physics lets you work with Unity's physics engine without writing custom scripts.
-Apply forces and torques, set velocities, toggle kinematic mode, control colliders, navigate with NavMeshAgents, cast rays, and respond to collision and trigger events - all through composable commands and processes you configure in the Inspector.
-For continuous behaviors like force pipelines or velocity decay, dedicated processes run on FixedUpdate and handle timing automatically.
+Apply forces and torques, set velocities, toggle kinematic mode, control colliders, navigate with NavMeshAgents, cast rays, and respond to collision and trigger events - all through composable commands you configure in the Inspector.
+For continuous behaviors like force pipelines or velocity decay, timed operations self-tick on FixedUpdate and handle timing automatically.

 The package covers: